Particular/docs.particular.net/persistence/upgrades/asp-2to3.md

 - Any timeout-related configuration APIs can be safely removed.
 - Database tables must be manually removed from storage.

+> [!NOTE]
-NOTE: There is no automatic migration of timeout data.
+> There is no automatic migration of timeout data.
 See [Migrating from timeout manager to native delivery](/nservicebus/tools/migrate-to-native-delivery.md).